Gancedo-PetCo/delivery-pickup/README.md

 ## Proxy Integration

+Production mode:

+To use this service with a proxy server, please add `<div id="itemAvailability"></div>` in index.html of your proxy server, and please add <script src="http://18.224.229.28/:3006/bundle.js"></script> near the bottom of the same file.
+Also you will need to place `<link rel="stylesheet" href="http://18.224.229.28/:3006/style.css"></link>` file in the head of your html file.

+Development mode:

-To use this service with a proxy server, please add `<div id="itemAvailability"></div>` in index.html of your proxy server, and please add <script type="text/javascript" src="http://localhost:3006/bundle.js"></script> near the bottom of the same file.
+To use this service with a proxy server, please add `<div id="itemAvailability"></div>` in index.html of your proxy server, and please add <script src="http://localhost:3006/bundle.js"></script> near the bottom of the same file.
 Also you will need to place `<link rel="stylesheet" href="http://localhost:3006/style.css"></link>` file in the head of your html file.